 Boyer Children’s Clinic provides medical, therapy, special education and family services to infants and young children with cerebral palsy and other developmental delays and their families.
 For more information on Boyer Children’s Clinic, please visit www.boyercc.org.

-We are currently seeking a full-time Speech-Language Pathologist to provide evaluative, therapeutic, and consultative services for children with neuromuscular disorders and/or developmental delays who are delayed in speech, language, pre-speech (feeding), pre-linguistic (cognitive), and/or hearing abilities.
+To provide evaluative, therapeutic, and consultative services for children with neuromuscular disorders and/or developmental delays who are delayed in speech, language, pre-speech (feeding), pre-linguistic (cognitive), and/or hearing abilities.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
 Other duties and special projects may be assigned.